College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-It is hard to beat Montclair State University if you want to pursue a degree in visual & performing arts.
-Montclair State is a fairly large public university located in the large suburb of Montclair.
+It's hard to beat Montclair State University if you want to pursue a degree in visual & performing arts.
+Montclair State is a fairly large public university located in the suburb of Montclair.
 A Best Colleges rank of #346 out of 2,217 schools nationwide means Montclair State is a great university overall.

-There were roughly 367 visual & performing arts students who graduated with this degree at Montclair State in the most recent data year.
-Students who receive their degree from the visual & performing arts program make around $25,270 for their early career.
+There were roughly 387 visual & performing arts students who graduated with this degree at Montclair State in the most recent year we have data available.
+Students who receive their degree from the visual & performing arts program make around $25,270 in the first couple years of their career.

 More information about a degree in visual & performing arts from Montclair State University